rohith1125/Prado/README.md

 Until Prado is added to Linguist, the `JavaScript` percentage in this Repo represents `Prado`, whose Linguist colour will be `#d0a92c` (gold).

 ### Interpreter
-`Prado.py` is a Python interpreter for `Windows 10` that translates between Prado, BF and text.
+`Prado.py` is a Python 3 interpreter for `Windows 10` that translates between Prado, BF and text.

 The text-to-BF (and therefore text-to-Prado) functionality is thanks to [this `Stack Exchange` post](https://codereview.stackexchange.com/questions/179492/text-to-brainfuck-translator).
 Long texts may take a while to encode and decode, but it should get there eventually.
 Probably.

 Please note that text-to-BF and text-to-Prado are not optimised.
 Maybe Prado should be added to [Code Golf](https://code.golf)!

 Also, please remove comments from BF/Prado code before running.
 The interpreter currently fails to convert invalid BF/Prado characters.
 This will likely not be addressed.

+If you encounter any problems with the interpreter, please create an [Issue](https://github.com/TurnipGuy30/Prado/issues/new).

 ### Dependencies
 The interpreter requires the following `Python 3` modules: